spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step5.md

 ## Reviewing Code Changes for the Fix

 After passing this information to our developers, they reported the following fixes have been deployed to a new Docker image named `ddtraining/storefront-fixed:latest`.
-Let's review these fixes before updating and deploying the new image.
+Let's review these fixes before deploying the new image.

 Our developers can see that they'll need to open `spree_application.html.erb`{{open}} and delete the line under `<div class="container">`.
 It should begin with a `<br />` and end with a `</center>`.

 In this case, the banner ads were meant to be put under `show.html.erb`{{open}} and `index.html.erb`{{open}}

-For the `index.html.erb`, under `<div data-hook="homepage_products">` our developers added the code:
+For the `index.html.erb`, under `<div data-hook="homepage_products">` our developers needed to add the code:

 ```ruby
 <br /><center><a href="<%= @ads['url'] %>"><img src="data:image/png;base64,<%= @ads['base64'] %>" /></a></center>